 Uchiha Sasuke in Critical Condition after Heroic Act

-The incident happened at the end of a gruelling four weeks mission.
-The fire at the outpost is still under investigation, but one informant had told Konoha Daily that initial analysis points to targeted attack against Uchiha himself.
+The incident happened at the end of a grueling four weeks mission.
+The fire at the outpost is still under investigation, but one informant had told Konoha Daily that initial analysis points to a targeted attack against the last Uchiha.
 It is not known who initiated the attack, but according to the informant, the attack may be initiated by remnants of Danzo's sympathizers, or an individual who felt Uchiha's sentencing six years ago was too lenient.

 "I hope one day everyone will realize as I do that [Sasuke] is a changed man.
 I think this incident is further proof of his transformation," said Uzumaki Naruto, head of Department of Defense and long time friend of Uchiha.